alexbridge/java-spring-skeleton/README.md

 Implemented endpoints:

-- GET /v*/messages - all message from repository
+- GET /customers - all customers from repository
-- POST /v*/messages - add new message to repository
+- POST /customers - add new customer to repository
-- GET /v*/messages/{id} - get message by id, return 404 if not found
+- GET /customers/{id} - get customer by id, return 404 if not found
-- PUT /v*/messages/{id} - update message by id, return 404 if not found
+- PUT /customers/{id} - update customer by id, return 404 if not found
-- DELETE /v*/messages/{id} - delete message by id, return 404 if not found
+- DELETE /customers/{id} - delete customer by id, return 404 if not found
+- GET /doc - swagger api documentation

 #### Benchmarking